Synthetixio/synthetix-v3/protocol/oracle-manager/README.md

 ### Price Deviation Circuit Breaker Node

 The Price Deviation Circuit Breaker Node passes through value of the first parent if the prices between the first two parents are within the deviation tolerance.
-Otherwise, it returns the third parent if specified or reverts with `DeviationToleranceExceeded`.
+Otherwise, it returns the third parent if specified or reverts with `DeviationToleranceExceeded`. _Note that the third parent will be returned regardless of its price.
+If this is a concern, the second parent should be another Price Deviation Circuit Breaker._

 - `nodeType` Value: 6
 - Parameters: